 Students should seek Sub-Is and electives through the VSLO program.
-However, not all programs offer their opportunities through VSLO.
+However, opportunities are often limited, and not all programs offer opportunities through VSLO.
 Hence, if a student is interested in a particular program not offered through VSLO, they should contact the hospital or program directly for an application.
 Students must know which states KHSU-KansasCOM is authorized to conduct business in before scheduling rotations.
 If the student cannot schedule all OMS IV rotations independently, KHSU-KansasCOM's offerings will be made available once all OMS III students have been assigned to their clerkships.

 Sub-Is and electives are the best opportunities for students to learn about a program and showcase their skills.
 Although not universal, some programs may only interview applicants who have performed rotations at their program.
 Programs have limited slots, and seeking out these opportunities as early as December or January of OMS III is essential.
-Most audition rotations are best completed from July to January of OMS IV.
-Performing well during a rotation is always important.
-However, these rotations are especially important as the student's performance may be one of the most crucial criteria for either acceptance or rejection from a program.
+Most audition rotations are best completed from July to